£50 million funding to tackle inequalities in cardiovascular disease

 CVD contributes to a quarter of all deaths in the UK (26%), with more than 170,000 deaths annually.
 But it does not affect everyone equally.
 Higher risk groups include ethnic minority communities and people living in deprived communities*.

-Together they will generate evidence and innovative solutions that deliver improved detection and monitoring of undiagnosed or poorly managed hypertension and high levels of bad cholesterol (hypercholesterolemia).
+The TransPennine collaborative, convened by the NHSA includes the University of Leeds, University of Liverpool and Newcastle University.
+Together with eight other UK universities, selected to take part in the consortium, the national group will generate evidence and innovative solutions that deliver improved detection and monitoring of undiagnosed or poorly managed hypertension and high levels of bad cholesterol (hypercholesterolemia).
 They aim to save thousands of lives and reduce inequalities.

 The consortium will also have a major focus on developing research capacity to help shift the dial on CVD.
 They will work together to develop an innovative and diverse programme of career development opportunities to inspire, develop and support the next generation of researchers.
 This equips them with the right skills and expertise to work across clinical practice and research sectors.